-Hollie McNish has thrilled and entranced audiences the length and breadth of the UK with her compelling and powerful performances.
+Hollie McNish, winner of the Ted Hughes Award for Poetry, has thrilled and entranced audiences the length and breadth of the UK with her compelling and powerful performances.
 Plum, her debut for Picador Poetry, is a wise, sometimes rude and piercingly candid account of her memories from childhood to attempted adulthood.
-This is a book about growing up, about guilt, flesh, fruit, friendships, work and play – and the urgent need to find a voice for the poems that will somehow do the whole glorious riot of it justice.
+This is a book about growing up, about flesh, fruit, friendships, work and play – and the urgent need to find a voice for the poems that will somehow do the whole glorious riot of it justice.

 Throughout Plum, McNish allows her recent poems to be interrupted by earlier writing from her younger selves – voices that speak out from the past with disarming and often very funny results.
 Plum is a celebration, a salute to a life in which we are always growing, stumbling, falling, changing and discovering new selves to add to our own messy store.
 It will leave the reader in no doubt as to why McNish is considered one of the most important poets of the new generation.

 Read these inspiring poems from some of our favourite female poets including Carol Ann Duffy, Maya Angelou and Sylvia Plath.

 In honour of International Women’s Day 2018, we’ve put together a collection of female writers who never fail to inspire us, along with a recommended reading list.